ignou-pgdtrbs-admission

 IGNOU PGDTRBS Eligibility Criteria

-• Educational Qualification: Bachelor’s Degree in any discipline from a recognized university.
+• Educational Qualification: You must have a Bachelor’s Degree in any subject from a university recognized by the UGC.

-• Target Group: Professionals in NGOs, Tribal Research Institutes, Rural Banks, and Government Tribal Departments.
+• Target Group: Professionals working in NGOs, Tribal Research Institutes, Rural Banks, and Government Tribal Departments are encouraged to apply.

-• Age Limit: No minimum or maximum age limit applies.
+• Age Limit: There is no minimum or maximum age limit for IGNOU PGDTRBS Admission.

 Full Programme Fee Rs.
 6,300